yanliu1111/lets-mern-stack/README.md

 - Access Token: Issued after Authentication, Client uses for API Access until expires, Verified with Middleware, New token issued with Refresh Token
 - Refresh Token: Issued along with Access Token, Sent as HttpOnly cookie, Used to obtain new Access Token when expired, Verified with Middleware

+### 🎈RTK Query cache helps refactor
-3.RTK Query cache, we are going to use the `useGetNotesQuery` hook to get the notes from the cache.
+We are going to use the `useGetNotesQuery` hook to get the notes from the cache.
 We are going to use the selectFromResult option to get the specific note we want to edit.
 Refactor in `Note.js` and `EditNote.js`, same as User
 ```js
     const { note } = useGetNotesQuery("notesList", {
         selectFromResult: ({ data }) => ({